chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 ### Clean code and breaking down functions

 Next I focused on breaking out each part of the system and creating `struct`s that represented the different data structures I was using.
 I implemented `traits` to provide functions on those data structures.
 This helped split up the different parts of logic, allowed me to reduce how much each of my functions was doing and gave me a clear and concise view.
-As I was treating every change as if it was applied on citical software, I had to make sure every one of my commits contained tests, including checking the external APIs hadn't changed, and had successfully passed those tests.
+As I was treating every change as if it was applied on critical software, I had to make sure every one of my commits contained tests, including checking the external APIs hadn't changed, and had successfully passed those tests.
 Rust's type system and testing framework really shined here and made doing these refactors a breeze.

-Once I broke everything out into its independent moving parts I restructured the repo so each part had its own file rather than being a very long `lib.rs`.
+Once I broke everything out into its independent moving parts I restructured the repo, so each part had its own file rather than being a very long `lib.rs`.

 ### Benchmarking post the refactor